The Teabags Without Plastic In The UK In 2026

 T2

-Australian brand T2 reached the UK in 2014 and has quite a few High St stores dotted around the UK.
-I would say T2 is perhaps best known for its loose-leaf tea selection.
-However, its range of pyramid teabags is made from PLA for a more sustainable cup of tea.
+Australian brand T2 is perhaps best known for its loose-leaf tea selection.
+However, its range of pyramid teabags are made from PLA for a more sustainable cup of tea.
+It used to have a selection of stores in the UK, but now it seems it is online only.

 Teapigs

-Sustainable tea stalwarts Teapigs have always made teabags without fossil fuel-based plastic – its tasty tea pyramids have always been PLA-based.
+Tata-owned Teapigs have always made teabags without fossil fuel-based plastic – its tasty tea pyramids have always been PLA-based.
 However, Teapigs didn’t stop there.
 A few years ago the brand also switched the plastic inner bag to a home compostable bag.
-Top plastic-free marks!

 Tesco